ahcombs/bayesactR/README.md

 ## Analysis

-We have results\!
 BayesACT output comes in a few different formats which are described below.

 ### CSV output